ericthmoritsuka/TWOnboarding/week 1/git.md

 1. In your forked repository page, click on _Code_;
 1. Copy the link in HTTPS;
-1. Go to the terminal in your computer and enter this line: `git clone HTTPS-link`
+2. Go to the terminal in your computer and enter `git clone HTTPS-link`

 Now you have a copy of the repository on your machine.